 This course begins with the exploration, history and basics of the telephone industry.
 Students will study fundamentals of telecommunications and the convergence to Internet protocol (IP), establish a knowledge base of Voice over IP (VoIP), the components, standards, jargon and buzzwords.

-ELECTRONICS THEORY (4 credits)
+ELECTRONICS THEORY

 Introduction to the components of electronics, both passive and active are covered.
-Subjects studied include power supplies, solid state components, frequency, resistance, capacitance, modulation, wave theory, testing devices, and electronic systems.
-Exploration of regulated power supplies, audio amplifiers, IF amplifiers, oscillators and antenna design.
+Students study power supplies, solid state components, frequency, resistance, capacitance, modulation, wave theory, testing devices and audio amplifiers.
 Extensive troubleshooting will also be studied.
-An AM/FM radio receiver is analyzed as an example of an electronic one-way communication system.